Monobank (Ukraine): 2025

-Concept and Overview
+Concept and overview

 monobank is a bank in your phone.
 It offers all banking services through a mobile application without the need to visit branches.
 Registration takes just 2 minutes, with documents provided through the Diia app or by photo of a physical passport.
-The bank operates under the license of Universal Bank and focuses on innovation, convenience, and transparency for clients.
+The bank operates under the license of Universal Bank.
 For certain operations (depositing/withdrawing cash in foreign currency), service is provided through Universal Bank cashiers or partner banks such as A-Bank.
+Monobank offers a versatile cashback program where users select two monthly categories for up to 20% returns alongside unlimited partner offers, though some partner deals may include transaction or cap limits.